 RELATED: The Ultimate Turkey Itinerary for 14 days.
 Check out the best way to see all the amazing places to see in Turkey.

-Ephasus, the Greek ancient city is one of my favorite places to visit in Turkey.
+This is Ephasus.
+An ancient Greek city and one of my favorite places to visit in Turkey.

 1. Istanbul - One Of World’s Most Bustling Cities